frontenddogma/web-development-glossary/manuscript/s.md

 Security hacker
 : Someone who explores methods for breaching defenses and exploiting weaknesses in a computer system or network.
 Hackers may be motivated by a multitude of reasons, such as profit, protest, information gathering, challenge, recreation, or to evaluate system weaknesses to assist in formulating defenses against potential hackers.
 The subculture that has evolved around hackers is often referred to as the “computer underground.”
 Longstanding controversy surrounds the meaning of the term “hacker” itself.&nbsp;[†](#w-security-hacker)

+Security Operations Center
+: A centralized unit that deals with security issues on an organizational and technical level.
+It comprises the three building blocks people, processes, and technology for managing and enhancing an organization’s security posture.
+Governance and compliance provide a framework tying these building blocks together.
+A SOC within a building or facility is a central location from where staff supervises the site, using data processing technology.
+Typically, a SOC is equipped for access monitoring, and controlling of lighting, alarms, and vehicle barriers.&nbsp;[†](#w-security-operations-center)

 security.txt
 : A proposed standard for website security information that is meant to allow security researchers to easily report security vulnerabilities.
 The standard prescribes a text file called security.txt that is similar to robots.txt but intended to be read by humans wishing to contact a website’s owner about security issues.&nbsp;[†](#w-securitytxt)